-- Our Innovation Fund provides grants for cultural organizations taking bold steps towards equity and inclusion.
+- Our Innovation Fund provides grants for UP Designated organizations taking bold steps towards equity and inclusion.

 The goal of the UP Initiative is to support the growth and development of accessibility practices.
 Leaders at organizations that embrace inclusion as central to their mission know that “by design” we can anticipate and accommodate patrons, staff, volunteers, and students.
 The intent is to enhance the cultural experiences for everyone, build capacity, fuel insight, and inspire action.
 Using the directives of Universal Design as guiding principles, the UP Initiative looks to four distinct characteristics that build the foundation for “access” work.